-In most offices, the norm is that nearly 50 percent of employees work from home at least once per week.
-However, only 18 percent of workers are remote 100 percent of the time.
+Before the pandemic, the norm is that nearly 50 percent of employees work from home at least once per week.
+However, only 18 percent of workers had remote jobs 100 percent of the time.

-But going all in on remote workers requires a strategic approach to your hiring, beyond adding a few more communication tools.
+But going all in on remote workers requires a strategic approach to your hiring and talent acquisition, beyond adding a few more communication tools.

 Remote Workers Are More Productive

 One of the top reasons companies should consider hiring remote talent is productivity.

 It’s been proven that employees that work from home are often more productive than their in-office counterparts.
 Nicholas Bloom, a professor at Stanford, ran a test comparing workers at home versus in the office.
 Workers at home had a 13% performance increase compared to people doing the same work in an office.